richb-hanover/wifi-heatmapper/docs/To-Do.md

 * If the "scanning for wifi channels" takes too long, add some kind of "Use this SSID" / "Use best SSID" setting since the Wi-Fi scan frequently adds 10-12 seconds to each measurement.
+* Add `netsh wlan show profiles` and `netsh wlan show profile ...` for other languages; fill out the test routines

 ## Bugs

 * Check for the earliest version of Node that supports all these features (fetch, etc)?